 Across Australia you can access online information and counselling at counsellingonline.org.au or you can call the National Alcohol and Other Drug Hotline 1800 250 015 to speak to someone in your state.

-There is a lot of information about this virus and it is difficult to work out what is real and what is not.
-We suggest you minimise the sources of information to help you keep a clear view of the situation, the Commonwealth and State Government websites are solid places to start.
+There is a lot of information about COVID-19 and it is often difficult to know what is real and what is not.
+We advise that you refer to the Commonwealth and State Government websites for the most up-to-date and factual information.

-As always we know practising harm minimisation e.g. using sterile equipment, managing dose etc. reduces the associated risks for people who use drugs and drink alcohol.
+We know that practising harm minimisation e.g. using sterile equipment, managing dose etc. reduces the associated risks for people who use drugs and drink alcohol.
 With the increased risks presented by COVID-19 (it greatly affects respiratory function) it is additionally important that you look after yourself.